AndreBtt/Computsal-API/api/components/match/README.md

 ## Update a previous match

 * HTTP Request : ```PUT http://api.com/previousMatches/{id}```
-* ID is the match's ID you want to update
+* ID is the match ID you want to update
 * Send an array of player's score data in the request body in the follow format
 ```
     [